Pocketzen/cse15l-lab-reports/lab3/reportAV.md

   }
 }
 ```
-The symptom, as the output of running the tests:
+The symptom, as the output of running the tests (Failed tests and error stating that the test output had incorrect values at certain indices in the arrays):
 ![Image](part1_img1.png)
 The bug (code before fix):
 ```